Ahmed Kabir Kishore: Reaction of detention

 Human Rights Watch, PEN America, UN High Commissioner for Human Rights and 13 OECD countries condemned the arrest, and torture of Kishore and Mushtaq.
 They also urged the Government of Bangladesh to release Kishore.
 Nine international organizations: AFAD, FORUM-ASIA, AHRC, ANFREL, CIVICUS, Eleos Justice - Monash University, FIDH, OMCT and Robert F Kennedy Human Rights in a joint statement called for investigations of the allegation of torture on Kishore.

 Bail

 Kishore and Mushtaq were denied bail 6 times by the lower court of Bangladesh during the 10 months period they were detained under the Digital Security Act.
 Mushtaq died inside Kashimpur High Security Prison on February 25, 2021, at the age of 53.
 After the death of Ahmed, people of Bangladesh protested in the streets of Dhaka.
 A panel of high court judges granted Kishore bail on March 3, 2021.
 Kishore got out of the prison on March 5, 2021, and told the journalists in detail how he was tortured by Rapid Action Battalion.
 Editors' council of Bangladesh in a joint statement asked for dropping all the charges against Kishore.
 On March 10, 2021, Kishore filed a complaint with a Dhaka court recounting his experiences of torture.

+Cartoonists Rights Network Bangladesh (CRNB)

+On 24 February 2010, the Cartoonists Rights Network Bangladesh (CRNB) was officially inaugurated at Dhaka University’s Teacher–Student Centre.
+The launch featured a street exhibition of cartoons and public awareness activities focusing on food adulteration and the preservation of the Bengali language.
+Organizers, including Kishore, distributed leaflets and urged authorities to take stronger action against corrupt food practices, marking the network’s formal entry into activism through cartooning.

+In the media

+Kishore’s case has been covered internationally as an example of declining press freedom in Bangladesh.
+A 2022 Nieman Reports article described his detention under the Digital Security Act and alleged torture as part of a wider crackdown on political cartoonists and journalists.
+The Globe and Mail similarly reported that despite his detention and alleged torture, he continued producing cartoons and activism, highlighting his resilience and commitment to free expression.
+In 2023, The Guardian linked his experience of arrest and alleged torture to a broader government crackdown on opposition voices in Bangladesh.